Do you ever wonder why some cultures seem to “reset” their spiritual lives with a big ceremony?

 It Provides Direction

 During uncertain times, people need a roadmap.
-Practically speaking, the ritual offers a narrative: “We’re in trouble, but we’ll get through it if we follow these steps. ” That narrative can reduce anxiety and give people a sense of agency Worth knowing..
+Even so, the ritual offers a narrative: “We’re in trouble, but we’ll get through it if we follow these steps. ” That narrative can reduce anxiety and give people a sense of agency Easy to understand, harder to ignore.
+Turns out it matters..

 It Keeps Traditions Alive